 The Association of Black Faculty, Administrators and Fellows (ABFAF) supports and advocates for the University's Black community.
 It provides a means of communication, interaction and counseling for members of the Harvard Black community through seminars, discussion groups, and social gatherings.
 ABFAF is open to all faculty, administrators, fellows and staff.

-The internationally renowned W.E.B.
-Du Bois Institute for African and African American Research is the nation's oldest research center dedicated to the study of the history, culture, and social institutions of Africans and African Americans.
+The internationally renowned Hutchins Center for African & African American Research is the nation's oldest research center dedicated to the study of the history, culture, and social institutions of Africans and African Americans.
 The Institute sponsors lectures and exhibits, publishes research, and hosts archives.

 Asian and Asian American

 The Harvard Association of Asian and Asian American Faculty and Administrators (HAAAAFA) was founded to provide opportunities for networking, career development, and awareness and support of the Asian and Asian American community at Harvard.

 Crimson Toastmasters Club

 The Crimson Toastmasters Club part of an international organization devoted to developing communication and leadership skills.